What meta tags do

 <meta name="twitter:card" content="summary_large_image">

-property=og:*; Twitter cards usename=twitter:*— don’t mix the attribute up or platforms ignore the tag. - Prefer real HTTP headers over
+property=og:*; Twitter cards usename=twitter:*— mixing up the attribute name causes the platform to silently ignore the tag. - Prefer real HTTP headers over